 -

 Cameo or intaglio, portrait.
 Glass.
 Possibly Italy, 19th century.
-Profile of a young man, dressed in what appears to be a tunic, with no other elements that allow us to identify him.
-These types of pieces were created in significant numbers as they were highly appreciated as souvenirs by the Grand Tour travellers, and several were often collected together. to make collections.
+Profile of a young man, dressed in what appears to be a tunic, with no other identifying features.
+These types of pieces were produced in significant numbers as they were highly valued as souvenirs by Grand Tour travelers, who often combined several to form collections.

 · Size: 1,2x0,3x1,7 cms